 - It is possible to build up arbitrarily long sentences.

-- Ienghtening: abnc
+- lenghtening: abnc

 - (1) a.
 Sam took her knife.

 - b.
 Sam took her lovely knife.

 - c.
 Sam took her lovely little knife.

 - center-embedding: abncdne

 - (2) a.
 A foreman was fired.

 - b.
-A foreman that an employee talked with was fired.
+A foreman who an employee talked with was fired.

-- c.
-A foreman that an employee who were recently hired talked with was fired.
+- A foreman who an employee that Mary recently hired talked with was fired.